Laos–Thailand relations: 1867–1980

 In 1975, following the proclamation of Lao People's Democratic Republic, the Royal Lao Government disbanded as the country became one-party Marxist–Leninist state, behind Maoist government backings of the PRC had re-established relations a complex relationship with Laos that includes economic, political, and military cooperation after the death of Mao Zedong in September 1976.
 Both Thailand and Laos try to avoid each other, other than to keep open communication for economic and environmental reasons.
 The royals were taken to re-education camp called Camp Number One in Xam Neua where they are forced to do hard labor which led the King in 1980, the queen Khamphoui in 1982 and Vatthana all died of starvation in the camp.
-Thailand sealed its long river border with Laos in 1980.
+Thailand sealed its long river border with Laos in 1980, were driven by the border skirmishes and blockades due to heightening regional tensions following Vietnam's reunification from Saigon as "Ho Chi Minh City", once became the French colonial center of Cochinchina in the Southern region.

-1980-
+1980–

 In 1980, a minor incident involving live fire between patrol boats led Thailand to close its border with Laos.
 More significant border disputes and military clashes followed in 1984 and 1987 in Sainyabuli Province.
 These conflicts originated in rival claims to forest resources based on maps from the early days of the French protectorate.

 In 1988, Thai prime minister Chatichai Choonhavan opened the Indochina market, leading to a wave of goodwill gestures and business ventures between Laos and Thailand.
 Kaysone Phomvihan paid an official visit to Bangkok in 1989, his first since the brief 1979 rapprochement with Prime Minister General Kriangsak Chomanand.
 These gestures were followed by official visits from Princess Sirindhorn in March 1990 and Crown Prince Maha Vajiralongkorn in June 1992.
 As another gesture of goodwill in 1992 the Politburo removed from power military commander Army Chief of Staff General Sisavath Keobounphanh.
 While Keobounphanh had dealt closely and effectively with the Thai military command in restoring neighborly relations, his party colleagues accused him of personal corruption.
 This corruption of a senior party leader symbolized the fear among some Laotian leaders that the more prosperous Thais, "want to eat us".

 Two political issues between Laos and Thailand delayed rapprochement during the 1980s.
 One was an influx of Laotian migrants and refugees, whom Thailand saw as undesirable minority groups and refused to accept as immigrants.
 A related issue stemmed from the presence of Laotian and Hmong resistance groups using migrant camps as bases.
 The Hmong constituted approximately half of those living in the camps and tended to face lower chances of deportation, in part due to fear of reprisal and hope for national autonomy.
 Thailand officially announced its stance in July 1992.
 However, Laotian refugees who had not returned home or found third-country resettlement by 1995 would be classified as illegal immigrants and face deportation.